For many patients, navigating today’s healthcare landscape is fraught with complexity and insecurity.

 What kind of disciplines and specialties are needed for a primary care team?

 Will a large portion of the population need physical therapy?

 The answers to all of these questions flow naturally when we understand the care population.
 Care becomes a more relevant, personalized, and meaningful experience for employees because we’re meeting their real needs.

-2. Expansive clinical service
+2. Expansive care center service

-An on-site clinic already gives employees a convenient, centralized location to visit their provider and primary care team.
+A care center already gives employees a convenient, centralized location to visit their provider and primary care team.

 3. Robust patient engagement and marketing programs